-Operating revenues decreased slightly by approximately \$.2 million or 1.7% and nonoperating revenues increased slightly by \$.1 million or 3%.
+Operating revenues decreased slightly by approximately \$.9 million or 7.6% and non-operating revenues also decreased slightly by \$.1 million or 3%.
 Depreciation expense and other operating expenses remained relatively the same as the prior year.

 BUDGETARY HIGHLIGHTS

 As required by its bond covenants, the District adopts an Operating and Capital Works Budget no later than June 30th of each year.
 The budget remains in effect the entire year unless it is revised.